Generalized locally compact models for approximate groups: Preliminaries

 \begin{definition} The {\em Ellis semigroup} of the flow $(G,X)$, denoted by $E(X)$, is the closure of the collection of functions $\{\pi_g : g \in G\}$ (where $\pi_g\colon X \to X$ is given by $\pi_g(x):=gx$) in the space $X^X$ equipped with the product topology, with composition as the semigroup operation. \end{definition}

-$E(X)$ is a compact left topological semigroup (i.e. the semigroup operation is continuous in the left coordinate).
+$E(X)$ is a compact left topological semigroup (i.e. the semigroup operation is continuous in the left coordinate, meaning that for any fixed $p$ the function $x \mapsto xp$ is continuous).
+We will usually notionally identify $\pi_g$ with $g$ for $g \in G$, although the map $g \mapsto \pi_g$ need not be injective.

 The following fundamental fact was proved by Ellis (e.g. see Corollary 2.10 and Propositions 3.5 and 3.6 of \cite{Ell}, or Fact A.8 of \cite{Rz}).

 \begin{fact} Let $S$ be a semigroup equipped with a quasi-compact $T_1$ topology such that for any $s_0 \in S$ the map $s \mapsto s s_0$ is a continuous and closed mapping (the latter follows immediately from continuity and compactness if $S$ is Hausdorff).
-Then there is a minimal left ideal $\M$ in $S$ (i.e. a minimal set such that $S\M=\M$), and every such $\M$ satisfies the following. \begin{enumerate}[label=\roman*), nosep] \item For any $p \in \M $, $Sp=\M p=\M $ is closed. \item $\M $ is the disjoint union of the sets $u\M $ with $u$ ranging over $J(\M ):=\{u \in \M: u^2=u\}$. \item For each $u \in J(\M )$, $u\M $ is a group with identity element $u$, where the group operation is the restriction of the semigroup operation on $S$. \item All the groups $u\M $ (for $u \in J(\M )$) are isomorphic, even when we vary the minimal left ideal $\M $. \end{enumerate} \end{fact}
+Then there is a minimal left ideal $\M$ in $S$ (i.e. a minimal nonempty set such that $S\M=\M$), and every such $\M$ satisfies the following. \begin{enumerate}[label=\roman*), nosep] \item For any $p \in \M $, $Sp=\M p=\M $ is closed. \item $\M $ is the disjoint union of the sets $u\M $ with $u$ ranging over $J(\M ):=\{u \in \M: u^2=u\}$. \item For each $u \in J(\M )$, $u\M $ is a group with identity element $u$, where the group operation is the restriction of the semigroup operation on $S$. \item All the groups $u\M $ (for $u \in J(\M )$) are isomorphic, even when we vary the minimal left ideal $\M $. \end{enumerate} \end{fact}

-Applying this to $S:=E(X)$, the isomorphism type of the groups $u\M $ (or just any of these groups) from the above fact is called the {\em Ellis group} of the flow $X$.\footnote{This terminology is used by model theorists.
-In topological dynamics, the Ellis group of a pointed minimal $G$-flow $(X,x_0)$ is the subgroup of those elements $\eta$ in the Ellis group (in our sense) of the universal $G$-ambit $\beta G$ for which $\eta x_0=x_0$, but we will not use this definition in the paper.}
+Applying this to $S:=E(X)$, the isomorphism type of the groups $u\M $ (or just any of these groups) from the above fact is called the {\em Ellis group} of the flow $X$. \footnote{This terminology is used by model theorists.
+Let $\textrm{E}$ be the Ellis group (in our sense) of the universal $G$-ambit $\beta G$ with neutral element $v$.
+In topological dynamics, the Ellis group of a pointed minimal $G$-flow $(X,x_0)$ with $vx_0=x_0$ is the subgroup of the elements $\eta \in \textrm{E}$ for which $\eta x_0=x_0$, but we will not use this definition.}

-\begin{definition} For $B \subseteq E(X)$ and $a\in E(X)$, $a \circ B$ is defined as the set of all points $c \in E(X)$ for which there exist nets $(b_i)_i$ in $B$ and $(g_i)_i$ in $G$ such that $\lim g_i=a$ and $\lim g_ib_i=c$. \end{definition} Basic properties of $\circ$ are contained in Facts A.25-A.29 of \cite{Rz}.
+\begin{definition} For $B \subseteq E(X)$ and $a\in E(X)$, $a \circ B$ is defined as the set of all points $c \in E(X)$ for which there exist nets $(b_i)_{i\in I}$ in $B$ and $(g_i)_{i\in I}$ in $G$ such that $\lim g_i=a$ and $\lim g_ib_i=c$. \end{definition} Basic properties of $\circ$ are contained in Facts A.25-A.29 of \cite{Rz}.
 In particular, $a \circ B$ is closed.

 Now, choose any minimal left ideal $\M $ of $E(X)$ and an idempotent $u \in \M $.

 \begin{definition} For $A \subseteq u\M $, define $\cl_\tau (A) := (u \circ A) \cap u\M$. \end{definition}

 For the proofs of the facts listed below see Facts A.30-A.40 in \cite{Rz}.